xan1000/SoundboardRipper/README.md

 # About SoundboardRipper

-A simple .NET 6 program intended to download sound files from http://www.realmofdarkness.net/ and its various domains.
+SoundboardRipper is a simple .NET 6 program intended to download sound files from http://www.realmofdarkness.net/ and its various domains.

 Run the program by supplying a URL which will then have its sound files downloaded.
 The program will create a folder for the files within the current working directory called sounds and place all the files within the folder it creates.